hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

-Instead, the guidance in this RFC and the [RFC0756 OCA for Aries Style Guide] gives the issuer a few ways to brand their credentials, and holder/verifier apps information on how to use those issuer-provided elements in a consistent for all issuers and all credentials.
+Instead, the guidance in this RFC and the [RFC0756 OCA for Aries Style Guide] gives the issuer a few ways to brand their credentials, and holder/verifier apps information on how to use those issuer-provided elements in a manner consistent for all issuers and all credentials.

 #### OCA Issuer Tools